Home / Blog Posts / How to Do Electrical Inspection and Testing

 Periodic Electrical Inspection and Testing

-When to Carry Out Periodic Electrical Inspection and Testing
+When Periodic Inspection and Testing Is Required

 Documentation and Reporting

-Why Electrical Inspection and Testing Matter
+Why Electrical Inspection and Testing Cannot Be Deferred

-Posted on Emmanuel WilsonTrustindex verifies that the original source of the review is Google.
+Posted on Amos AppiahTrustindex verifies that the original source of the review is Google.
+Thank you Mega Solution Electrical Engineering for your prompt and Professional Electrical Service in Tema Sakumono( C.O.P Sophia Cudjoe Temple) We will always get in touch for further contracts.
+Good Job!Posted on Emmanuel WilsonTrustindex verifies that the original source of the review is Google.
 I hired a licensed electrician from mega solution electrical in Kumasi, the service was done professionally and met all standards.
 It gave me peace of mind.
 I will recommend them to every bodyPosted on Denzel MintahTrustindex verifies that the original source of the review is Google.
 They’re the best and most reliable electrical company in Ghana I’ll always recommend them to everyonePosted on Jessica NgTrustindex verifies that the original source of the review is Google.
 Thanks for solving our electrical problem so fast, coming all the way to Cantonments.Posted on Charles Adom-OpokuTrustindex verifies that the original source of the review is Google.
 Mega Solution demonstrates exceptional expertise in genset systems.
 Their professionalism, technical proficiency, and industry experience set them apart.
 I highly recommend their services to anyone seeking reliable and knowledgeable partners in this field.Posted on Giuseppe M_CTrustindex verifies that the original source of the review is Google.
 This best experience I had in a while, Richard provided all the help I was looking for.
 Thank you, this is a 10 Stars service!Posted on Joseph OtooTrustindex verifies that the original source of the review is Google.
 Best electrical company in GhanaPosted on Junior JesusTrustindex verifies that the original source of the review is Google.
 Best Electrician in Ghana | best electrical engineer at good location | over 30 years experience | good electrical service.
 Thank you so much.
-I’m very happyPosted on Mehmetali AkcayTrustindex verifies that the original source of the review is Google.
-Wonderful work you have to try
+I’m very happy

 When searching for a reliable electrician, call us at +233 24 415 1232 We specialize in electrical repairs, indoor and outdoor lighting installations, panel upgrades, and even hot tub wiring!